Here are a few tips to help you prepare for your trip, regardless of which island you want to visit.

 You’ll be driving on the other side of the road, we forgot a few times.
-One of those things that’s only funny in hind-side :/ Speed limit are really slow!
-Generally it’s between 15-40mph, which is 24-64 kmh.
+One of those things that are only funny in hind-side :/ Speed limit is really slow!
+Generally, it’s between 15-40mph, which is 24-64 km/h.
 To fill out your petrol tank, you can use a credit card at the pump otherwise before you pump you have to pay the sales assistant a cash amount (make a guess), fill up your tank and if you tank is not full then you have to go back and pay cash again.
 Super annoying!

-We booked all our inter-island flights in advance using Island air and thought it was reasonably prices and safe enough for a quick flight.
+We booked all our inter-island flights in advance using Island air and thought it was reasonably priced and safe enough for a quick flight.

 Top three Islands we recommend visiting :